vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 end
 ```

-Let's run `rails server` and visit these pages and see what they look like:
+Run `rails server` and visit these pages and see what they look like:

 Beers index page: